renovatebot/renovate/lib/versioning/rez/readme.md

 **No exact versions unless using two equals ==**

 In rez, `1.2.3` doesn't mean "exactly 1.2.3", it actually means `>= 1.2.3 <1.2.4`.
+If you want to use an exact version use two equal characters, like this: `==1.2.3`.

 **Use of pipes**